Structural schemes for hamiltonian systems: Structural method for Hamiltonian problems: multi-body systems

 \item {\bf Iteration.} We first compute new $R$-size blocks $\blockZX_n^{(k+1)}$ and $\blockZP_n^{(k+1)}$, approximating the positions and momenta, using the system of structural equations:

 Then, for each $r \in \{1,\dots, R\}$, we update the first and second derivatives at each time step $t_{n+r}$ by setting

-\item {\bf Stopping criterion.} We end the fixed-point scheme once two successive solutions are close enough, according to the tolerance parameter \texttt{tol}, that is $\Vert \ZX_{n+R}^{(k+1)}-\ZX_{n+R}^{(k)}\Vert \leq \texttt{tol}$. \end{itemize} \begin{rem} Once again, we highlight that the procedure is highly parallelizable since the update of the derivative for each time steps are independent. \end{rem}
+\item {\bf Stopping criterion.} We end the fixed-point scheme once two successive solutions are close enough, according to the tolerance parameter \texttt{tol}, that is $\Vert \ZX_{n+R}^{(k+1)}-\ZX_{n+R}^{(k)}\Vert \leq \texttt{tol}$. \end{itemize} \begin{remark} Once again, we highlight that the procedure is highly parallelizable since the update of the derivative for each time steps are independent. \end{remark} \begin{remark} \rallparagraph Since the same structural equation is applied to each component of the system of ODEs, the results of \cref{sec:conservation_properties} are directly applicable. \end{remark}